 The College is committed to ensuring confidentiality during the admissions process to comply with the requirements of the Data Protection Act 2018.
 The College treats the confidentiality of applications very seriously.
-Government legislation means we may share basic information, but no further.
+Government legislation means we may share basic information with the DfE funding agencies and statutory bodies for example in regard to safeguarding and prevent.
+Data will also be shared with Awarding Organisations for the purpose of qualification entries and future details on the use of student data can be found in the Privacy Statements.